 What Are Shishito Peppers

-These lime green finger-sized wrinkly peppers are young pods harvested early and turn bright red when mature.
+These lime green finger-sized wrinkly peppers are young pods harvested early and turn red when mature.
+They are usually served as a main dish/protein side dish.

-The name shishi (獅子) is a reference to the Chinese guardian lion, as the tip of the shishito supposedly resembles it.
-They are harvested year-round and reach peak season in the spring to summer seasons.
+The name shishi (獅子) refers to the Chinese guardian lion, as the tip of the shishito supposedly resembles it.
+They are harvested year-round and reach peak season in spring and summer.

 They are an excellent source of fiber, vitamins A, B6, C, and K, folate, and potassium.